BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 # Leveling and Progression

-Night City Refined changes leveling so that V gets better at what you actually do.
-You don't pick attributes from a menu anymore.
-They grow on their own as you play.

->[!TIP]
->**In short:** each attribute goes up when you use the skill tied to it.
-Spend all your points in character creation.
-Leveling up still gives you perk points to spend like normal.

-## Changes to Leveling

-Leveling is handled by [Skillful](https://www.nexusmods.com/cyberpunk2077/mods/9309) and [Skillful Attributes](https://www.nexusmods.com/cyberpunk2077/mods/9281).
+Night City Refined uses [Skillful](https://www.nexusmods.com/cyberpunk2077/mods/9309) and [Skillful Attributes](https://www.nexusmods.com/cyberpunk2077/mods/9281).
+With these mods, your attributes go up based on how you play.

+ - You don't get attribute points when you level up, and you don't choose where they go.
- - The game has five skills.
-Each skill is tied to one attribute.
- - When a skill levels up, its attribute goes up with it, automatically.
+ - Each attribute is tied to one skill.
+When you use that skill, the attribute goes up on its own.
- - The normal attribute points you get from leveling are turned off.
-The only way to raise an attribute is to use its skill.
+ - For example, fighting with shotguns levels up the Solo skill, and Solo raises Body.
  - You can see your skill levels in the Attributes screen.
 Click `Skill Progression` in the bottom right corner.

+The tables and dropdowns below show how it works.

 | Skill | Raises |
 |:---:|:---:|